PressClub Ireland · Article.

 The new BMW X6 comes with the BMW Intelligent Personal Assistant, an intelligent digital character who responds to the prompt “Hey BMW”.
 It helps the driver, learns their habits and is familiar with their favoured settings – e.g. for the seat heating or the places they drive to frequently using the navigation system.
 One unique feature compared with other digital assistants of this type is the option of giving the system a name that’s personal to the driver.

+The assistant’s integration into Microsoft Office 365 and Skype for Business transforms the BMW X6 into a mobile office and enables the ability to join teleconferences at the driver’s request.
 The BMW’s Intelligent Personal Assistant is also an entertainment expert, too.
 For example, it can quickly seek out suitable radio stations for the desired music genre.

 The range of functions and skills available will be constantly expanded as part of updates, which can be carried out seamlessly on a smartphone and in-car by Remote Software Upgrade.